 For example; a doctor can only imagine a few possible outcomes or underlying issues.
 However, the same doctor can feed in the ancestry and family histories into the AI-based system and allow the tools and algorithms to generate possibilities that the doctor can then go through and come to a more learned and in-depth conclusion.

 Technological advancements have definitely opened new doors for remote diagnostics, better analysis, visualizations of critical treatments through AR/VR, and much more.

 More so, with the progression of time, the healthcare mobile app breakthrough has brought accessibility to instant healthcare tools and features right in the hands of the patients in the form of mobile apps.
 Moreover, this has enabled software companies in Houston to step up their game in producing the most user-friendly and feature-packed healthcare apps to the masses.

-These healthcare trends of 2020 will allow the necessary change within the industry that would help the sector sustain in conditions such as COVID-19.
+These healthcare technology trends of 2020 will allow the necessary change within the industry that would help the sector sustain in conditions such as COVID-19.